World Land Trust has provided the funds

 Creation and restoration

-Reforestation projects may include ‘active restoration’ through planting out tree seedlings as well as assisted natural regeneration.
+Reforestation may include ‘active restoration’ through planting out tree seedlings as well as assisted natural regeneration.

 Tree Nursery, Tanzania.
 Credit: Lota Melamari (WCST)